DanielSmith/snapperstore/README.md

 * Vue.js, Vuetify
 * Node.js, Express, Multer
-* (optional) MongoDB support via mLab for simple search
+* (optional) MongoDB support via mLab for search with tags
 * (optional) email support via SendGrid

 It is not intended to be a production level example of validation, error handling, etc.  This is simply a quick example that I did for a friend.
 It is mostly extracted from my <a href="https://github.com/DanielSmith/ThereThenThat-Server">ThereThenThat project</a>.